cnorick/curse-of-strahd-notes/Locations/Death House.md

 ## Basement Bedroom
 - [[Gustav Durst]] is hanging from the ceiling
-	- there is a key around his neck and a note on the bed
+	- there is a key around his neck
-	-
+- There is a note on the bed: [[Gustav Durst's Suicide Note]]
+- [[Elizabeth Durst]]'s ghast comes from the wall